Zac Gallen: St. Louis Cardinals

-Miami Marlins
+Miami Marlins (2019)

-On December 14, 2017, the Cardinals traded Gallen to the Miami Marlins (along with Sandy Alcántara, Magneuris Sierra, and Daniel Castano) for Marcell Ozuna.
+On December 14, 2017, the Cardinals traded Gallen along with Sandy Alcántara, Magneuris Sierra, and Daniel Castano to the Miami Marlins for Marcell Ozuna.
+Gallen later speculated that the Cardinals traded him to the Marlins because he was reluctant to attend a winter workout camp.
 He was a non-roster invitee to 2018 spring training.
 He spent the season with the New Orleans Baby Cakes, going 8–9 with a 3.65 ERA and a 1.47 WHIP in 25 starts.
 He returned to New Orleans to begin 2019.

-On June 20, 2019, his contract was selected and he was called up to the major leagues for the first time.
-He made his debut that night in a start versus the St. Louis Cardinals, recording six strikeouts and giving up one earned run over five innings pitched.
+On June 20, 2019, the Marlins promoted Gallen to the major leagues.
+He made his debut that night in a start versus the Cardinals, recording six strikeouts and giving up one earned run over five innings pitched.